villhei/elixirtut/elixir_web/app/chapters/data_structures.md

 ```

 The syntax `%{map_name | :key => value}` can be used to *update* a value in a map.
-The update requires the value to be present and for non-existant keys an error will be raised.
+The update requires the value to be present.
+An error will be raised for non-existent keys.